ibhanu/codewithgirlscriptblr/Medium/1. Shopping Cart Problem/README.md

 - Customer phone no
 - Items bought, it's quantity, price & discount price
 - Total tax
-- Total shipping charge
+- Total shipping charge (if Home delivery is selected)
 - Total amount saved
 - Sum amount to be paid
 - Payment method used
 - Billing date and time
-- Shipping Address
+- Shipping Address (if Home delivery is selected)

 ## Requirements for submission